carmenle17/hello-world/README.md

 # hello-world
-This is for the D1 assignment for SP22 COGS 108
+## This is for the D1 assignment for SP22 COGS 108

+I am editing the readme file.